prideven/CMPE_283_Assignment2-modify-cpuid/README.md

 # CMPE_283_Assignment2-modify-cpuid

-1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
+#Q1.For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

 Team Members: